sowacx/git-semantics/README.md

 # git-semantics
 Git hook to ensure semantic commit messages.

-You can install this on your templates using `./install.sh` so when you use `git init` you'll have this done.
+Forked from https://github.com/kewitz/git-semantics and adopted to use at some project.

-You can also use this only on specific projects running `./install.sh path/to/a/repo`
+You can install this only on specific projects running `./install.sh path/to/a/repo`

 #### Emoji